juliang22/ObsidianTimestampNotes/README.md

 ## Known Issues
 1. Inserting timestamps into a bulleted section does not work.
 Unfortunately, code-blocks cannot be in-line with text.
 Make sure to press enter/insert the timestamp on a new line.
+2. If you decide to change the colors of your buttons/text, any old buttons/text will not update with the new colors until you reload the app.
+You can also click the '<>' when hovering over the code-block and it will refresh with the new colors.

 ## Other Authors